mwaylabs/brackets-quick-require/README.md

 brackets-quick-require
 ======================
+brackets-quick-require is a extension to Adobe Brackets that allows you to search and install node-modules out of the npm-registry - without even leaving the file where you want to use it.
+The extension also allows you to set the 'save in package'-flag (`-S/--save`)

 ##Installation
 There are in fact three different ways to add the quick-require extension to your Brackets-Editor.

-- The Extension is available in the extensions registry.
-So you are able to download it through the Brackets Extension Manager.
+- The Extension will be soon available in the Brackets registry.
+So you will be able to download it through the Brackets Extension Manager.
 There you will always find the latest stable release.

 - Install via URL:
  	1. Open the the Extension Manager from the File menu.